/terms/json-ld · 4 min read · foundational

 JSON-LD

-JSON-LD (JavaScript Object Notation for Linked Data) is the W3C-standard syntax for embedding schema.org structured data into web pages — the default format AI search engines parse for entity, definition, and FAQ markup.
+JSON-LD (JavaScript Object Notation for Linked Data) is the W3C-standard syntax for embedding schema.org structured data into web pages.
+It is the most commonly recommended format for publishing structured data and is widely parsed by AI search engines and Google Search for entity, definition, and FAQ markup.

 Citation status